fauu/Kamite/README.md

 ### Auto-generated furigana

-Kamite can add auto-generated [furigana] to the current chunk.
-Please keep in mind that this furigana will frequently be incorrect.
+Kamite can add auto-generated [furigana] annotations to the current chunk.
+Please keep in mind that the auto-generated annotations will frequently be incorrect.
 To enable this feature:

 1. **Get the necessary library file** (a morphological analyzer with an included dictionary).